ClementDreptin/ModdingResources/GettingStarted/getting-started.md

     ```
     The base address doesn't need to be `0x91D00000` but it must not conflict with the base address of any other loaded plugin and must be greater than `0x82000000` + the size of the application currently running.
 I recommended setting the base address as anything greater than `0x90000000`.
     Now set this file as your config file in `Xbox 360 Image Conversion > General > Configuration File`.
 - If you want to deploy the XEX file to your console automatically after building it, go to `Console Deployment > General > Deployment Type` and set your deployment type to `Copy to Hard Drive`.
 Now go to `Console Deployment > Copy To Hard Drive > Deployment Root` and set the path to where you want the XEX file to be uploaded on your hard drive.
-I usually set mine to `hdd:\Plugins` but most people put their plugins at the root of their hard drive (`hdd:\`).
+I usually set mine to `hdd:\Plugins` but most people put their plugins at the root of their hard drive (`hdd:\`). **Note: your console needs to be set as the default console in Xbox 360 Neighborhood**

 ## Hello World!
 Once your project is set up, replace everything from your main cpp file with this: